kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## Automatic Upgrade

+### The Default Setting

 By default, MicroOS gets upgraded automatically on each node and reboot safely via [Kured](https://github.com/weaveworks/kured) installed in the cluster.

 As for k3s, it also automatically upgrades thanks to Rancher's [system upgrade controller](https://github.com/rancher/system-upgrade-controller).
 By default, it follows the k3s `stable` channel, but you can also change to the `latest` one if needed or specify a target version to upgrade to via the upgrade plan.

 You can copy and modify the [one in the templates](https://github.com/kube-hetzner/kube-hetzner/blob/master/templates/plans.yaml.tpl) for that!
 More on the subject in [k3s upgrades](https://rancher.com/docs/k3s/latest/en/upgrades/basic/).

+### Turning Off Automatic Upgrade

-_If you wish to turn off automatic MicroOS upgrades on a specific node, you need to ssh into it and issue the following command:_
+_If you wish to turn off automatic MicroOS upgrades (Important if you are not launching an HA setup which requires at least 3 control-plane nodes), you need to ssh into each node and issue the following command:_

 ```sh
 systemctl --now disable transactional-update.timer

 ```

-_To turn off k3s upgrades, you can either set the `k3s_upgrade=true` label in the node you want or set it to `false`.
+_To turn off k3s upgrades, you can either remove the `k3s_upgrade=true` label or set it to `false`.
+This needs to happen for all the nodes too!
 To remove it, apply:_

 ```sh
 kubectl -n system-upgrade label node <node-name> k3s_upgrade-
 ```

+### Individual Components Upgrade

+Rarely needed, but can be handy in the long run.
+During the installation, we automatically download a backup of the kustomization to a `kustomization_backup.yaml` file.
+You will find it next to your `kubeconfig.yaml` at the root of your project.

+1. First create a duplicate of that file and name it `kustomization.yaml`, keeping the original file intact, in case you need to restore the old config.
+2. Edit the `kustomization.yaml` file; you want to go to the very bottom where you have the links to the different source files; grab the latest versions for each on Github, and replace.
+3. If present, remove any local reference to `traefik_config.yaml`, as Traefik is updated automatically by the system upgrade controller.
+4. Apply the the updated `kustomization.yaml` with `kubectl apply -k ./`.

 ## Examples